Øredev 2011 in the rear-view mirror – Part 2

 Nathan Totten – Facebook Development

-Nathan was hard by the wi-fi problems, as he demonstrated how to develop apps for Facebook.
+Nathan was hit hard by the conference’s Wi-Fi problems, as he showed how to build apps for Facebook.

-Nathan talked about various types of Facebook applications like iFrame apps, web sites with Facebook Connect, mobile applications, desktop apps (like Spotify) etc. and how they use OAuth 2.0, REST services, the FB Graph API and FQL to integrate with Facebook.
-He also discussed the JavaScript and C# Facebook SDK:s.
-His advice was to use the JavaScript SDK whenever possible and a server-side SDK when the integration should be more invisible.
+He talked about different kinds of Facebook applications, like iFrame apps, web sites with Facebook Connect, mobile applications, desktop apps (like Spotify) etc. and how they can use OAuth 2.0, REST services, the FB Graph API & FQL to integrate with Facebook.

-Finally, Nathan demonstrated how he works with local and live applications, e.g. if you are developing an application locally (running on localhost) and have it live as well.
-He then creates two separate FB apps: one that is bound to the live site and one that is bound to localhost.
-He also told us that FBML is dead.
+Finally, Nathan demonstrated how he works with local and live applications.
+He creates two separate apps: one that’s bound to the live site and one that’s bound to localhost.

 Fredrik Mörk – API – the hidden UI

-The first Swedish speaker I got around to listen to was Fredrik Mörk, who talked about how we have to give our api:s the same tender loving care that we give our UI:s.
-Users shun bad ui:s while developers shun bad api:s, so we should put some effort into our api designs.
+The first Swedish speaker I watched was Fredrik Mörk, who talked about how we have to give our APIs the same tender loving care that we give our UIs.
+Users shun bad UIs while developers shun bad APIs, so we should put some effort into our API design.

-Fredrik advised us to always expose as primitive data types as possible, to make the api accessible to as many as possible.
+Fredrik advised us to always expose as primitive data types as possible, to make an API accessible to as many as possible.
 Always choose abstract before concrete and choose your abstraction according to the purpose.
 For instance, if you expose an IList instead of an IEnumerable, you are communicating that you expect people to insert stuff into it.
-This however doesn’t make sense for REST api:s.

-Once an api is out there, it’s no longer yours to change.
-A GUI can change.
-An api cannot.
-Be careful with adding features and data to an API just because a user wants it.
-It will ultimately bloat the API.
+Once an API is published, it’s no longer yours to change.
+While a GUI can change, an API can’t.
+Be careful with adding features and data to an API without a plan.
 Be intentional.
-Don’t let chance determine where a feature ends up and what it’s called.
+Do not let chance determine where a feature ends up and what it’s called.

 All in all a great session!